platformsh/platformsh-docs/docs/src/get-started/introduction.md

 ### Git

+GitOps is a term for workflows that use the Git version control software to manage infrastructure.
-GitOps enables you to use familiar developer tools to manage Continuous Deployment in the cloud.
+It enables you to use familiar developer tools to manage Continuous Deployment in the cloud.

 Use the same version control system for your infrastructure as for your app development.
 You get a history of changes with an audit log.

-To take advantage, install Git.
+Git is at the center of work with Platform.sh.
+That's why each step in this guide is connected to a common Git command.

+Make sure your computer has [Git installed](https://git-scm.com/downloads).

 ### CLI

-To facilitate working with Platform.sh, you can use the command-line interface (CLI).
+To facilitate working with Platform.sh, you can use the Platform.sh command-line interface (CLI).
 This lets you carry out various actions from a terminal.

-Install the CLI.
+To install the CLI, you need:

+* [PHP 5.5.9+](https://www.php.net/manual/en/install.php) with the following extensions installed: `curl`, `json`, `mbstring`, `pcre`, and `phar`
+* A Bash-like shell

+  On Windows, the best way to get Bash is through [Windows Subsystem for Linux](https://msdn.microsoft.com/en-gb/commandline/wsl/about).

+{{% cli-installation %}}

 ## Choose your stack

-To get started with a project, choose what language or framework you want to use:
+To get started with a project, choose the language or framework you want to use:

 {{< get-started/choose-stack >}}